-Self-testing and sampling should be made available to at-risk groups and in areas of high seroprevalence to increase testing uptake and testing frequency (Grade 1B).

-Community testing increases testing rates in at-risk groups and should be provided or commissioned as part of local HIV testing programmes (Grade 1B).
+- Self-testing and sampling should be made available to at-risk groups and in areas of high seroprevalence to increase testing uptake and testing frequency (Grade 1B). - Community testing increases testing rates in at-risk groups and should be provided or commissioned as part of local HIV testing programmes (Grade 1B).

-People report significant barriers associated with healthcare facility-based testing, including inconvenience, confidentiality concerns and fear of stigma [31].
-Increasing early and repeat HIV testing among high-risk populations is key in reducing the time from infection to treatment initiation [31, 32].
+Disproportionately affected populations report significant barriers associated with healthcare facility-based testing, including inconvenience, confidentiality concerns and fear of stigma [32].
+Increasing early and repeat HIV testing among high-risk populations is key in reducing the time from infection to treatment initiation [32,33].

-HIV self-testing (administering the test and interpreting the result at home), self-sampling (collecting a sample at home, posting to a clinic/laboratory and receiving the results at a later date) and outreach community testing all offer alternatives to testing in sexual health services and other medical settings.
-The proportion of HIV diagnoses made outside sexual health services has increased year on year over the last decade [33].
+HIV self-testing (administering the test and interpreting the result at home), self-sampling (collecting a sample at home, posting to a clinic/laboratory and receiving the results at a later date) and outreach community testing (HIV tests administered in fixed, community-based sites, or as part of outreach activities, with no fixed site) all offer alternatives to testing within sexual health services and other medical settings.
+The proportion of HIV diagnoses made outside sexual health services has increased year on year over the last decade [25].

-Community-based testing and self-administered tests, although delivered on a smaller scale than facility-based testing, demonstrate high acceptability, may increase HIV testing uptake among key populations and deliver comparable reactivity rates to facility-based screening [33].
-However, evidence regarding value for money and linkage to care for self-administered tests is limited.
+Community-based testing and self-administered tests, although delivered on a smaller scale than facility-based testing, demonstrate high acceptability, may increase HIV testing uptake among key populations and deliver comparable reactivity rates to facility-based screening [25].
+Community-based tests may be provided by community peers, however strong clinical governance frameworks must be used to ensure high-quality services.
+In terms of self-administered tests, more research is needed to strengthen the evidence regarding value for money and linkage to care.